kim-yura/Scrap-Swap/projectnotes.md

 * Follows: Users can follow and unfollow other users, complete with CSS
 * ScrapsEdit: Form now just says "Upload an image for your Scrap"

+# 02/22:
+* ScrapsPost: Form now just says "Upload an image for your Scrap"

 * Scrap Cards: Image width needs adjustment
 * Like Icon: For Scraps with longer titles, styling is a bit wonky